east meets west (jayemsey x singapore, part I)

 The thing about Singapore is that it's just a really visually appealing place, and very culturally rich.

 The architecture ranges from Asian-inspired to European-esque (or at least I thought so; maybe it's just indicative of how little I know about architecture).
 And of course it's all very vibrant.
 The sharp contrast between old and new never fails to amaze me; it's like an exploration of a new city everywhere you go.
 There's always something to marvel at.
 There are little "districts" like Chinatown, Little India, Little Thailand.
 Each one carries with it the flavor of its respective country.
-Chinatown was actually very unimpressive to me, as I'm very partial to the ones in New York and San Francisco.
+Chinatown was actually very unimpressive to me, as I'm very partial to the ones in New York and San Francisco, and there's good Chinese food everywhere in this country.

 I also met up with my friend Coco, from AKPsi!
 She's from Taiwan, went to school at UCSB with me, and moved to Singapore a year and a half ago.
 She walked me around Haji Lane and we got lunch at an Indian restaurant, which was amazing.
 I haven't seen Coco since she graduated two years ago, so it was nice to catch up.